niels-lubbes/moebius_aut/README.md

 We show in this example how to compute quadratic forms in the ideal of a linear projection of the double Segre surface that are invariant under the group SO(2)xSO(2).
-Moreover, we assume that the real structure is non-trivial (see next section for more info).
+Moreover, we assume that the real structure is non-trivial.

 ```python
 from moebius_aut.class_dsegre import DSegre